-Taxes for DEAR sales are calculated using Avalara API whenever a user clicks on Authorise button for a sale quote, order and invoice (credit notes use taxes from original sale), as long as Avalara is enabled.
+Taxes for DEAR sales are calculated using Avalara API whenever the user clicks on the Authorise button for a sale quote, order and invoice (credit notes use taxes from the original sale), as long as Avalara is enabled.
 This does not require any additional synchronisation.

 If the tax rule received from Avalara has not been created in DEAR already, it is created in DEAR.

-Export and synchronisation orders and transactions to Avalara requires the Report to Tax Authority setting to be enabled.
+Export and synchronisation of orders and transactions to Avalara require the Report to Tax Authority setting to be enabled.

 Synchronisation causes authorised invoices in DEAR to create committed sale transactions in Avalara.
-When the user creates, changes, undoes or voids an invoice in DEAR, appropriated committed transactions will be created / updated / deleted in Avalara.
+When the user creates, changes, undoes or voids an invoice in DEAR, the corresponding committed transactions will be created/updated/deleted in Avalara.
 Committed transactions in Avalara are generated for all authorised invoices in DEAR that have not been uploaded to Avalara or have been edited since the last synchronisation.